JLPM22/MotionMatching/README.md

 ## Citation

-If you find this project useful, please include an attribution to this repository or cite my master thesis:
+If you find this project useful, please include attribution to this repository or cite my master thesis:

 ```
 @mastersthesis{ponton2022mm,
-  author  = "Ponton, Jose Luis",
+  author  = {Ponton, Jose Luis},
-  title   = "Motion Matching for Character Animation and Virtual Reality Avatars in Unity",
+  title   = {Motion Matching for Character Animation and Virtual Reality Avatars in Unity},
-  school  = "Universitat Politecnica de Catalunya",
+  school  = {Universitat Politecnica de Catalunya},
-  year    = "2022"
+  year    = {2022},
+  doi     = {10.13140/RG.2.2.31741.23528}
 }
 ```